yuvalmGS/gigaspaces-wiki-jekyll/xap97/step-1---deploying-your-web-application-to-the-gigaspaces-environment.markdown

 To configure Apache to work with the load balancing agent you should do the following:

 1. Make sure Apache loads the load balancing module.
-This is done by adding the following statements to the Apache configuration, typically located under `<Apache home>/conf/httpd.conf` (usually these statements are already there, some of them might be commented out so you need to uncomment them):
+This is done by adding the following statements to the Apache configuration, typically located under `<Apache home>/conf/httpd.conf` (usually these statements are already there, some of them might be commented out so you need to un comment them):

 {% highlight java %}
 LoadModule proxy_module modules/mod_proxy.so